supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 The goal of the first part of the workshop is for you to build up an effective golden master.
 There are several important steps to get there.

+1. Get the code
-1. Understand what to observe
+2. Understand what to observe
-2. Capture the output
+3. Capture the output
-3. Make the tests reproducible
+4. Make the tests reproducible
-4. Verify the result with a golden master
+5. Verify the result with a golden master
-5. Check if the golden master is effective
+6. Check if the golden master is effective
-6. Add more variations
+7. Add more variations

+## Step: Get the code

+Clone the repository https://github.com/MatteoPierro/trivia.git and checkout the branch `workshop-starting-point`.
+Move inside the java or the javascript folder depending on which language you want to use.

 ## Step: Understand what to observe